andersmurphy/hyperlith/README.md

 #### Why large/fat/main morphs (immediate mode)?

-By only using `data: mergeMode morph` and always targeting the `main` element of the document the API can be massively simplified.
+By only using `data: mode morph` and always targeting the `main` element of the document the API can be massively simplified.
 This avoids having the explosion of endpoints you get with HTMX and makes reasoning about your app much simpler.

 #### Why have single render function per page?